xraypy/xraylarch/_sources/installation.rst.txt

 The latest release version of Larch is |release|.
 Larch is in active and continuing development.
-We do not use a strict schedule, but for the past few years, new versions have typically been released every 3 or 4 months.
-See `_Larch Releases (github.com)` for details.
+We do not use a strict schedule, but for the past few years, new versions have typically been released every few months.
+See `Larch Releases (github.com)`_ for details and release notes.

 There are three ways to install Larch.

    1. :ref:`install-binary`.
-Recommended to get started with Larix or other Larch GUI applications.
+This is recommended to get started with Larix or other Larch GUI applications.
    2. :ref:`install-scripts`.
-Use these if your comfortable with the command-line or want to customize your installation.
+Use these if your comfortable with the system command-line or want to customize your installation.
    3. :ref:`install-conda`.
-Use this if you already have an Anaconda Python environment that you want to use.
+Use this if you re comfortable with Python, and want to install in an existing Python environment.

 Each of these will install a complete Python environment with all the packages needed to use the GUI applications or use Larch as a Python